 It’s National Read A Book Day!
 Here Are A Few Book Recommendations from the JEDCO Staff:

 September 6th is National Read A Book Day, which encourages us to take time out of our busy lives and get literary.
-Whether you reach for a tablet or a physical copy, a new or a fave, it’s good to transport yourself with a good book!
-Apparently reading improves memory, concentration, and helps with reducing stress.
+Did you know, reading improves memory, concentration, and helps with reducing stress?
+Whether you reach for a tablet or a physical copy, a new bestseller or an old favorit, it’s nice to transport yourself with a good book!
+Audio books count, too!

 We, here at JEDCO, enjoy a good book and want to share what we have been reading as of late.
+Our interests span from the classics to captivating stories set within our own backyards.
 If any of these books pique your interest, we’ve provided links to our recommendations below!

 The Yellow House: A Memoir